 Most environmental engineers work in architectural, environmental design and engineering firms.
 Some are also employed in related sectors like management, land and property development, manufacturing, energy, science and technical consulting.
 Many also join positions in the local, federal and state government and executive agencies like the Environment Agency, in advisory and research roles.

-Can I Become an Environmental Engineer?
+How To Become an Environmental Engineer